vonaka/verify-rust-std/verifast-proofs/README.md

 This directory contains [VeriFast](../doc/src/tools/verifast.md) proofs for (currently a very, very small) part of the standard library.

+> [!NOTE]
+> TL;DR: If the VeriFast CI action fails because of a failing diff, please run `verifast-proofs/patch-verifast-proofs.sh` to fix the problem.

 VeriFast supports selecting the code to verify on a function-by-function basis.
 By default, when given a `.rs` file VeriFast will try to verify [semantic well-typedness](https://verifast.github.io/verifast/rust-reference/non-unsafe-funcs.html) of all non-`unsafe` functions in that file (and in any submodules), and will require that the user provide specifications for all `unsafe` functions, which it will then verify against those specifications.
 However, when given the `-skip_specless_fns` command-line flag, VeriFast will skip all functions for which the user did not provide a specification.

 ## Applying VeriFast